RudraxDave/RudraxDave/README.md

-## ✨ Rudrax Dave ✨
+## ✨ Hi, This is Rudrax Dave ✨
 ### Actively Looking for Summer'22 Internships | Graduate Student at University of Southern California- USC Viterbi School of Engineering | Ex-Chair IEEE BVM SB- NPSS

-Hi, This is Rudrax Dave, currently pursuing Masters of Science in Electrical and Computer Engg.( Specialization in Machine Learning and Data Science) from University of Southern California - USC Viterbi School of Engineering.
+I am currently pursuing Masters of Science in Electrical and Computer Engineering( Specialization in Machine Learning and Data Science) from University of Southern California - USC Viterbi School of Engineering.

 A learner with Alacrity, elementary, results-driven leader, and a team player having led multi-disciplinary Technical and Financial Festivals & Events.

 Qualifications include the following:

-• Budding Machine Learning & Data Science Engg.
+• Budding Machine Learning & Data Science Engineer
 • Full Stack Android Development
 • Cloud Database & Business Intelligence
 • Data Analytics Applications